deephaven-examples/deephaven-iceberg-rest-catalog/README.md

 The deployment is defined in [`docker-compose.yml`](./docker-compose.yml).
 All Docker containers use default images except for the `spark-iceberg` container, which uses a custom image built off the `tabulario/spark-iceberg` image.
 The custom image adds a Jupyter notebook that gets run on startup to build the catalog with a table.
 Once the Jupyter notebook completes, the container shuts down.

+In addition, this deployment uses Deephaven's [application mode](https://deephaven.io/core/docs/how-to-guides/application-mode/) to bind several variables used in the guides to environment variables.

 ## Use

 This deployment is used by Deephaven's Iceberg user guide.
 You can follow all of the steps in the guide using this deployment.
 See the documentation below: